rinzyDavid/rinzyDavid/README.md

 .
 Baya Estate Gate - A android tablet app to help estate security maage visitors and emergency

-•	Triggr : An sos alert and response system. (playstore)
+•	Triggr : A serverless sos alert and response system. (playstore)

 •	Clinitra : A portable doctor appointment and patient record manager